 From A Tooth Extraction

 When recovering from a tooth extraction, the most important thing you can do is follow Dr. Skutak’s directions for recovery.
-She will give you detailed instructions about the recovery process.
+She will give you detailed instructions about the recovery process when you leave our Rothschild office.

 You will experience the most discomfort for 1-2 days following surgery, and you will typically be given prescription medication to help mitigate this discomfort.
 Occasional bleeding and swelling is common for 3-5 days after the procedure, and should subside within a week.
 Pain should also subside within a week.